 We have launched six exciting PICS Opportunity Projects since September 2019, including a new initiative aimed at helping municipalities deliver on their climate action targets.

 The Opportunity Projects Program (OPP) encourages research teams to take bold, but calculated, risks in pursuit of high-impact climate mitigation or adaptation solutions within the relatively near-term.
-Our next call for proposals will be on April 30, 2020.
+Our next call for proposals will closes August 4, 2020.